Malfunctioning Mass Airflow Sensor

 A Mass airflow sensor is used to measure the volumes and density of the air flowing into the system so the engine computer can calculate the appropriate fuel for the fuel injectors to fire.
 It is generally attached to the intake tubing where the air would pass through, informing the sensor of the airflow changes.

-The mass airflow sensor uses a hot wire element to measure the airflow volumes by reading the voltage changes caused when the air fluctuates.
 It is connected to the ECU through a wiring harness and sends the necessary information to the ECU which uses the data along with readings from the O2 sensor to precisely determine the fuel mixture.

 mass airflow sensor wires